 The United Nations Environment Programme - Mediterranean Action Plan (UNEP-MAP) and the European Commission (EC) financed the effort to create a network of Specially Protected Areas of Mediterranean Importance (SPAMIs) in the Mediterranean open seas, including the deep seas.
 The work involved a three-step hierarchical planning approach, beginning with the subdivision of the Mediterranean in eight large ecological units: 1.
 Alboran Sea, 2.
 Algero-Provencal Basin, 3.
 Tyrrhenian Sea, 4.
 Adriatic Sea, 5.
 Tunisian Plateau/Gulf of Sidra, 6.
 Ionian Sea, 7.
 Aegean Sea, and 8.
 Levantine Sea.

 At the next step, Ecologically or Biologically Significant Areas (EBSAs) were identified within these subregions by Notarbartolo di Sciara and Agardy (UNEP(DEPI)/MED WG.348/Inf.3).
 These areas were not MPAs themselves, but were focal areas for individual MPA networks.
 The EBSAs were selected according to seven criteria, which have been proposed within the Convention on Biological Diversity (CBD): uniqueness or rarity; special importance for life history stages of species; importance for threatened, endangered or declining species and/or habitats; vulnerability, fragility, sensitivity or slow recovery; biological productivity; biodiversity; and naturalness.
 Experts of Mediterranean marine ecology, biodiversity, oceanography and geomorphology, defined 90 polygons in all 8 Mediterranean sub-regions.
 Experts were then asked to score polygons on the basis of the 7 CBD criteria.
-Polygon types included: known habitats of cetaceans, monks seals marine birds, marine turtles, sharks and bluefin tuna (59); geological features such as canyons, seamounts, other significant seafloor geomorphological features.
+Polygon types included: known habitats of cetaceans, monks seals, marine birds, marine turtles, sharks and bluefin tuna (59); geological features such as canyons, seamounts, other significant seafloor geomorphological features.
 (18); high primary productivity areas (either permanent or seasonal) and known locations of deep-sea coral reefs (Lophelia and Madrepora).

 Complementary thematic studies were conducted to complete this assessment for EBSA identification (UNEP-MAP-RAC/SPA, 2012):